fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 <!-- TODO/TBD -->
-# Week 3 – Build Tools + First React Project
+# Week 3 – Build Tools, CSS, Personal Project: Assignments

 ## Show

 * Vite (how to **build** using vite)
-* Implement a pixel perfect site.
 * tailwind.css
 * Include a custom font
+* Implement a pixel perfect site.
 * Publish using Netlify and/or Vercel.

 ## Assignment: Build first personal project